British Museum: Nazi-looted art

-In 2002 the heirs of Dr. Arthur Feldmann, an art collector murdered in the Holocaust, requested that four old master drawings stolen by the Gestapo in 1939 be returned to the family.
-A UK High Court judge ruled in 2005 that it would be illegal for the British Museum to return artworks looted by the Nazis to a Jewish family, despite its willingness and moral obligation to do so.The law was changed in 2009, and again in 2022 giving museums additional powers to return looted art or provide compensation.
-The heirs of Dr Feldmann accepted a compensation payment for a looted drawing and stated that they were happy the drawing would remain in the British Museum collection.
+In 2002 the heirs of Arthur Feldmann, an art collector murdered in the Holocaust, requested that four old master drawings stolen by the Gestapo in 1939 be returned to the family.
+A High Court of Justice judge ruled in 2005 that it would be illegal for the British Museum to return artworks looted by the Nazis to a Jewish family, despite its willingness and moral obligation to do so.
+The law was changed in 2009, and again in 2022 giving museums additional powers to return looted art or provide compensation.
+Feldmann's heirs accepted a compensation payment for a looted drawing and stated that they were happy the drawing would remain in the British Museum collection.

-According to the British Museum Spoliation report published by the Collections Trust in 2017, "Around 30% of some 21,350 continental and British drawings acquired since 1933 have an uncertain or incomplete provenance for the 1933-1945 period".
+According to the British Museum Spoliation report published by the Collections Trust in 2017, "Around 30% of some 21,350 continental and British drawings acquired since 1933 have an uncertain or incomplete provenance for the 1933–1945 period".
 The museum lists these works on its website and investigates claims for restitution.

 BP sponsorship

-In recent years there have been several protests against the British Museum's relationship with the oil company BP.
-In May 2016, the British Museum was temporarily closed after a Greenpeace protest.
-In February 2019, hundreds of people occupied the museum in protest against the BP sponsorship.
+Since 2016, there have been a number of protests by activist groups, trade unions and the public against the British Museum's relationship with the oil company BP which the protesters believe implicates the museum in global warming.
 In July 2019, Ahdaf Soueif resigned from the British Museum's board of trustees in protest against the sponsorship.
-In February 2020, 1,500 demonstrators, including British Museum staff, took part in a day of protest over the issue, occupying 11 of the museum's rooms.
-The PCS union said the museum had a duty to recognise the escalating climate crisis and cut its ties with BP.
-In reply the museum said: “We are aware of the comments from the PCS union and will continue to liaise with the British Museum PCS branch and our staff more generally.”
+In February 2020, 1,500 demonstrators, including British Museum staff, took part in a day of protest over the issue.
+In December 2023, it was announced that the British Museum had agreed to a new £50 million sponsorship deal with BP.